kagandikmen/advent-of-fpga-2025/README.md

   type t =
     | Read_ranges
     | Read_ids
-    | Merge_scan
+    | Scan
-    | Merge_take
+    | Merge
-    | Count_ids
+    | Count
     | Done
   [@@deriving sexp_of, compare, enumerate] end
 ```

 The FPGA, starting in the state `Read_ranges`, first reads all the ranges in the order they are fed to the UART bus by the host.
 The moment the host signals a section change, the logic transfers to the state `Read_ids`.
 When the host is done with sending all IDs, it signals EOF, and the logic starts sorting the ranges.
-The sorting process (selection sort) starts with the state `Merge_scan`.
+The sorting process (selection sort) starts with the state `Scan`.
 In this state, the FPGA looks for the range with the lowest lower bound that is not marked as "used" yet.
-Then it moves onto the state `Merge_take`, which is where we scan through all unused ranges once again for candidates eligible for a range merge.
-Then, if there are still unused ranges left, the FPGA goes back to the state `Merge_scan`.
-Once the `Merge_scan - Merge_take` loop is completed, the logic goes into the `Count_ids` state.
+Then it moves onto the state `Merge`, which is where we scan through all unused ranges once again for candidates eligible for a range merge.
+Then, if there are still unused ranges left, the FPGA goes back to the state `Scan`.
+Once the `Scan`-`Merge` loop is completed, the logic goes into the `Count` state.
 In this state, we count how many of the IDs fall in any one of the merged ranges.
 Finally, the FPGA arrives at the state `Done`, where it signals back to the host that the computation is successfully completed.

 ### Suggestions